Shockwave1000/openshift-minecraft-quickstart-forge/README.md

 Note: If you are running Windows, the easiest way to install `rhc` is using this [binary installer](https://github.com/getupcloud/openshift-rhc-installer/releases).

 Now you need only to configure your minecraft client to connect to local IP:PORT (`127.0.0.1:25565` on this example).

+Make sure you have put in your forge mods on client and server, then restart the server.